Skip to content

 In this example, the module has a port array p with two single pins.
 We then apply an active property to both of these single pins.
 This active property is what our restrict statement is going to check.
 Later the restrict statement checks whether the active property is true and only allows p[0] to be selected in the pin assignment solution.

-Notice that the restrict statement is refering one of the SinglePin ports of the abstract port g of type gpio bundle.
+Notice that the restrict statement is referring one of the SinglePin ports of the abstract port g of type gpio bundle.
 The restrict statement must refer to an abstract port (ie, a port defined by a restrict statement).
 If the restrict were to refer to a module or component port, this would be an error.

 Here we are using an anonymous function (kind of like a lambda in python) to implement the restriction function: